 Have you ever had a desk that was a little shaky?
 If that's the case, you're not alone; unstable workstations are prevalent.
 It's inconvenient because you're in a café or club and your table won't lie flat.
 Because the table legs don't seem to be all the same height, most customers at eateries fold a tablecloth and tuck it under the wooden table.

 There are indeed times when the problem isn't an up-and-down movement.
 Your table sways from side to side due to a weak joint or loosened bolts.
-A wobbly desk is a typical issue caused by several factors.
+A wobbling table is a typical issue caused by several factors.
 So, while you give up and shove out that old table, let's discuss what leads a desk to sway in the first instance, and then we'll speak about how to fix it.

 An unstable automatic standing desk can have numerous causes, but perhaps the most common is an irregular surface, which indicates your table elevation is uneven or incorrect.
 Desks are typically composed of hardwood or a wood mixture such as chipboard, which can distort and bend over time.
 As a result, one end of the table may be taller than another, causing leg measurements to be uneven.

 Since your flooring is not flat, your desk could be unsteady and wobbling.
 It can occur if your workstation is against a barrier and the legs are sagging due to a rug tacking area underneath.
 A rug that has been moved away from the wall could be to blame.
 An unbalanced flooring can greatly affect the wobbling or stable nature of your L-shaped electric standing desk.
-Rough ground is the most common reason for a wobbly desk, even if the desk is resting on an unbalanced floor or the legs are of various lengths.
+Rough ground is the most common reason for a wobbling table, even if the desk is resting on an unbalanced floor or the legs are of various lengths.
 Your desk may seem shaky and unstable if your office space flooring is not fully flat.

 The screws that keep the legs in position can break loose with time, making the desk unsteady.
 The oscillations from mouse motions and those from raising and descending a small standing desk can all lead the nuts and bolts that hold your workstation together to break loose over time.
 It's time to fix the leg connections if your desk is wobbling.